Slide

 The ratio of Non-Liquid Assets to Total Assets should be at least 20%.
 Non-Liquid Assets, here are defined as any asset that Shari’a permits to be traded at a value other than its par value.

-The Market Capitalization should be greater than the Net Liquid Assets calculated as: (Total Assets – Non Liquid Assets – Current Liabilities) divided by the total number of shares outstanding.
+The Market Capitalization should be greater than the Net Liquid Assets calculated as: Total Assets – Non Liquid Assets – Current Liabilities.

 TO BE UPDATED